alokpudasaini/ML-HazardZoning-Nepal/README.md

-# Landslide Risk Prediction in Nepal using Satellite & Open GIS Data
+# Hazard Zoning in Nepal Using Unsupervised Clustering of Geospatial Data

 ## Overview
-This project uses publicly available geospatial datasets and machine learning to identify landslide-prone areas in Nepal.
-Features include elevation, slope, rainfall, soil type, and vegetation indices.
-The goal is to produce a high-resolution landslide risk map for academic and policy use.
+To assess relative hazard-prone areas in a region of Nepal using geospatial datasets (Slope, Soil Type, Vegetation, Rainfall) and unsupervised machine learning methods.
+Using environmental factors that contribute to hazards like steep slopes, heavy rainfall, low vegetation, and weak soil.
+Three clustering algorithms (K-Means, DBSCAN, and Hierarchical) are applied to group pixels with similar characteristics.
+Resulting clusters were interpreted as low, medium, and high hazard zones.

 ## Data Sources
 - **DSM**: [OpenTopography](https://portal.opentopography.org/)